pmchatterjee98/reminder-as-a-service/replit.md

 - **Smart Contact Management:** Contact information pulled from user profile - no duplicate entry needed when creating reminders.
 - **12-Hour Time Format:** Intuitive time input using Hour (1-12), Minute (00-59), and AM/PM selectors with exact minute precision.
 - **Horizontal Action Buttons:** Complete, Edit, and Delete buttons displayed below each task with proper spacing to prevent text wrapping.
-- **Notification Settings:** Dedicated settings panel in top right corner allows users to enable/disable email, SMS, and WhatsApp notifications independently with real-time persistence.
+- **Editable Profile Settings:** Users can update their name, username, email, phone, and WhatsApp information directly from the settings panel.
+All changes are validated, encrypted, and persisted to the database with comprehensive error handling.

 **Mobile Support:**
 - Optimized for iPhone and iPad with a touch-friendly interface.